 1 by the Trust in relation to the investigation related 2 to Mr O'Brien.
-The Inquiry is asked to determine 3 whether the application of this policy by the Trust was 4 effective, and to make recommendations, if required, to 5 strengthen the policy".
-10:08 6 7 A cursory consideration of this aspect of the terms of 8 reference indicates that there are three main 9 components to the Inquiry's interest and work.
-First, 10 it must carefully examine how the Trust used MHPS when 10:09 11 it conducted an investigation into aspects of the 12 practice of Mr O'Brien.
-13 14 Second, the Inquiry must determine whether the 15 application of the framework was effective.
-This will 10:09 16 require an assessment of the underlying aims of the 17 framework and consideration of the context in which 18 additional concerns regarding Mr O'Brien's clinical 19 practice emerged in 2020, which had not been identified 20 in the MHPS investigation of three years earlier.
+The Inquiry is asked to determine whether the application of this policy by the Trust was 3 effective, and to make recommendations, if required, to 4 5 strengthen the policy".
+10:08 6 7 A cursory consideration of this aspect of the terms of reference indicates that there are three main 8 9 components to the Inquiry's interest and work.
+First.
+10 it must carefully examine how the Trust used MHPS when 10.09 11 it conducted an investigation into aspects of the practice of Mr O'Brien.
+12 13 Second, the Inquiry must determine whether the 14 application of the framework was effective.
+This will 15 10:09 16 require an assessment of the underlying aims of the framework and consideration of the context in which 17 additional concerns regarding Mr O'Brien's clinical 18 19 practice emerged in 2020, which had not been identified 20 in the MHPS investigation of three years earlier.
 10:09 21 22 Third, it must consider whether there is a need to make 23 recommendations for the purposes of strengthening the 24 policy.
-25 10:09 26 As I explained in my opening statement in November of 27 last year, the MHPS framework was published by the then 28 DHSSPS in November 2005.
-It is described at 29 paragraph 1 of its introduction as providing:
+25 10:09 As I explained in my opening statement in November of 26 27 last year, the MHPS framework was published by the then DHSSPS in November 2005.
+It is described at 28 29 paragraph 1 of its introduction as providing:

-1 2 "A new framework for handling concerns about the 3 conduct, clinical performance and health of medical and 4 dental employees.
-It covers any action to be taken 5 when a concern first arises about a doctor or dentist, 10:1 6 and any subsequent action when deciding whether there 7 needs to be any restriction or suspension placed on a 8 doctor's or dentist's practice."
-9 10 A copy of the framework can be found at WIT-18490.
-It ${10:1}$ 11 is an extensive document.
+"A new framework for handling concerns about the conduct, clinical performance and health of medical and dental employees.
+It covers any action to be taken when a concern first arises about a doctor or dentist, 10:10 and any subsequent action when deciding whether there needs to be any restriction or suspension placed on a doctor's or dentist's practice."

+10 A copy of the framework can be found at WIT-18490.
+It 10:10 11 is an extensive document.
 It runs through to 12 WIT-18537.

-13 14 The MHPS framework explains that health and social care 15 bodies must have their own internal procedures for 10:1 16 handling concerns which, in accordance with 17 paragraph 11 of the introductory section of MHPS, must 18 reflect the framework, and allow for informal 19 resolution of problems where deemed appropriate.
-20 10:1 21 The Trust did proceed to develop its own internal or 22 local procedures in the shape of its 2010 guidelines, a 23 copy of which appears at TRU-83685.
-That runs through 24 to 83702.
-These guidelines were issued on 25 23rd September 2010, and were in force at the time of ${10:1}$ 26 the MHPS Investigation concerning Mr O'Brien, which ran 27 from 2017 into 2018.
-28 29
+14The MHPS framework explains that health and social care15bodies must have their own internal procedures for16handling concerns which, in accordance with17paragraph 11 of the introductory section of MHPS, must18reflect the framework, and allow for informal19resolution of problems where deemed appropriate.

+The Trust did proceed to develop its own internal or local procedures in the shape of its 2010 guidelines, a copy of which appears at TRU-83685.
+That runs through

+24to 83702.
+These guidelines were issued on2523rd September 2010, and were in force at the time of the MHPS Investigation concerning Mr O'Brien, which ran26from 2017 into 2018.

-It is understood that the Trust guidelines are intended to sit alongside and to be read in conjunction with the provisions of the MHPS framework.
+It is understood that the Trust guidelines are intended 1 2 to sit alongside and to be read in conjunction with the 3 provisions of the MHPS framework.
 The 2010 guidelines were subsequently revised in October 2017.
-The Inquiry has been advised on behalf of the Trust that the 10:12 changes were linked to the Trust's reflections on the case involving Mr O'Brien and, in particular, the difficulties at the early stages of the process involving the oversight group, which had led to some confusion about the roles and responsibilities in the 10.12 management of concerns.
-That information was provided by Ms. Vivienne Toal, Director of Human Resources, in her Section 21 statement to the Inquiry, which can be found at WIT-41033.
+The Inquiry 4 5 has been advised on behalf of the Trust that the 10:12 changes were linked to the Trust's reflections on the 6 7 case involving Mr O'Brien and, in particular, the 8 difficulties at the early stages of the process 9 involving the oversight group, which had led to some confusion about the roles and responsibilities in the 10 10.12 management of concerns.
+That information was provided 11 12 by Ms. Vivienne Toal, Director of Human Resources, in 13 her Section 21 statement to the Inquiry, which can be found at WIT-41033.
+14